-Section 8.0 Laboratory floor plan: Please draw the floor plan for the laboratory where cube construction and testing will take place.
-Include the location of the 3D printer (if applicable) and other major fabrication tools, and list the location of the available safety equipment and spill response supplies on the diagram.
+Section 8.0 Laboratory floor plan: Please draw the floor plan for the laboratory where cube construction and testing took place.
+Include the location major fabrication tools, and list the location of the available safety equipment and spill response supplies on the diagram.

 Section 9.0 Cube Hazard Analysis: Consider the DAC technique employed within the cube, and indicate whether a hazard is present.
-Some of the hazards include, but are not limited to, chemical, temperature, pressure, mechanical, and electrical.
+Some of the hazards include, but are not limited to, chemical, temperature, pressure, mechanical, and electrical, and dust/solid particles that arise from pouring solid material.
 Teams should document the safeguards they have incorporated relevant to each hazard present.